-Cranbrook aims to become a showcase development through an exciting national programme intended to put health at the heart of new communities.
+Cranbrook worked to become a showcase development through an exciting national programme intended to put health at the heart of new communities.

 East Devon District Council is proud to have led this bid, working with a team of partners.
 The programme attracted 114 applications in September 2015.
 The final ten including Cranbrook were chosen at an event in February 2016 judged by a national panel of experts.